-People who wish to enter the U.S. as nonimmigrants are often allowed to apply for their visas at any U.S. embassy or consulate – although doing so may not always be recommended.
+People who wish to enter the U.S. as nonimmigrants are often allowed to apply for their visas at any U.S. embassy or consulate; although doing so might not always be recommended.
 By contrast, those who wish to enter the country as new permanent residents are usually required to obtain an immigrant visa at a U.S. embassy or consulate in their country of citizenship or last residence.
-This requirement may pose a difficulty to citizens of countries where the U.S. has no diplomatic presence, or where the U.S. diplomatic mission has limited or suspended its activities – which can happen due to diplomatic issues, security concerns, natural disasters, geographic convenience, or other reasons.
+This requirement may pose a difficulty to citizens of countries where the U.S. has no diplomatic presence, or where the U.S. diplomatic mission has limited or suspended its activities.
+This can happen due to diplomatic issues, security concerns, natural disasters, geographic convenience, or other reasons.

-Less fortunately, however, this type of accommodation often entails additional barriers related to travel – including possible visa requirements for access to host states, as well as costs of transportation and extended stays on foreign land.
+Less fortunately, however, this type of accommodation often entails additional barriers related to travel.
+This might include visa requirements for access to host states as well as costs of transportation and extended stays on foreign land.

 The State Department sometimes also maintains special websites as “virtual” diplomatic missions to countries or territories where it has no physical posts.
 These websites often provide valuable information for prospective visa applicants.
 Nevertheless, they do not usually enable remote visa services, or otherwise substitute for actual embassies or consulates.

 The U.S. typically extends diplomatic relations to countries whose “sovereignty” it legally recognizes, and withholds diplomatic presence from territories with which it does not enjoy normal diplomatic relations.
 There are important exceptions, however.